eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Help drive optimization, testing and tooling to improve data quality.
 	- Collaborate with other engineers, ML experts and stakeholders, taking learning opportunities that will arise every single day.
 	- Work in cross functional agile teams to continuously experiment, iterate and deliver on new product objectives.
-	- You are pursuing a Bachelor’s or Master’s degree or a bootcamp certification in Computer Science or Computer Engineering or a related field of study.
+	- You are pursuing a Bachelor's or Master's degree or a bootcamp certification in Computer Science or Computer Engineering or a related field of study.
-	- You’ve dabbled in high volume data, preferably with distributed systems such as Hadoop, BigTable, and Cassandra.
+	- You've dabbled in high volume data, preferably with distributed systems such as Hadoop, BigTable, and Cassandra.
-	- You’ve had exposure to data modeling, data access, and data storage techniques.
+	- You've had exposure to data modeling, data access, and data storage techniques.
 	- You have an interest in agile software processes, data-driven development, reliability, and responsible experimentation.
 	- You understand the value of collaboration within teams.
 + skill set: